gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 - Supports MQTT and integrating to multiple server platforms

-- Include application for configuration with customized connection to Wi-Fi and MQTT servers
+- Includes application for configuration with customized connection to Wi-Fi and MQTT servers

 - Supports 802.3at/af standard POE input power